kumahq/kuma/docs/madr/decisions/003-logging.md

 }
 ```

-4) Use structured logging instead of `fmt.Sprintf`
+4) Use constant message and structured logging

+The first argument to the logger should be a constant message.

 _GOOD_
 ```go
 log.Info("dp connected", "name", dpName)